 Directed by debutant filmmaker Fran Torres, ‘Under Her Control’ or La jefa’ (‘The Boss’) is a Netflix Spanish-language thriller film.
 The plot revolves around two women — self-made millionaire and fashion label owner Beatriz (Aitana Sánchez-Gijón) and ambitious Argentine immigrant Sofía (Cumelén Sanz).
 After being hired as an intern at Beatriz’s company, Sofía quickly proves her worth and becomes a permanent employee.
 However, she soon learns that she is pregnant.
 This poses a massive problem for Sofía.
-She doesn’t want to lose her job because of the pregnancy, nor does she has any desire to undergo an abortion.
+She doesn’t want to lose her job because of the pregnancy, nor does she have any desire to undergo an abortion.
 When Beatriz learns of this, she makes an unusual request to Sofía — when her child is born, Beatriz will assume all the responsibilities.
 After some consideration, Sofía agrees.
 She doesn’t tell Nacho, her boyfriend and the baby’s father, about any of this.

 No, ‘Under Her Control’ isn’t based on a true story, though like any other great film, elements of truth are embedded into the film’s narrative.
 ‘Under Her Control’ has been developed from a script by Laura Sarmiento, known for her works in projects such as ’14 de abril.
 ‘La República’ and ‘Diablero.’